neonode-inc/zforce-arduino/README.md

 #### 1.xx firmware
 Firmwares of versions 1.xx _do not_ support persistent storage of configuration parameters.
 The user must make sure the sensor is configured for the user's need after every startup and after every reset.
 A received message of type `BOOTCOMPLETE` indicates that the sensor has started up and is ready to be configured.
 #### 2.xx firmware
 Firmware of versions 2.xx _do_ support both persistent storage of configuration parameters and configuration at runtime.
-Parameters set at runtime will _not_ be stored persistently.
-To alter the persistent configuration a separate tool is needed, see [Neonode Support Center](https://support.neonode.com/).
+Configuration parameters set at runtime will _not_ be stored persistently in the sensor.
+To alter the persistent configuration a separate tool is needed, see [zForce Programmer](https://support.neonode.com/docs/display/ZFPUG/) at [Neonode Support Center](https://support.neonode.com/).
+### Configuration Parameters
+An overview of the configuration parameters can be found

 **NOTE:** All configuration of the sensor should be done before sensor is initialized using `Start()` method.

 **Code Example:**
 ```C++
 // Make sure that there is nothing in the I2C buffer before writing to the sensor
 Message* msg = zforce.GetMessage();